DEFRA/software-development-standards/docs/standards/logging_standards.md

 Teams are expected to engage with the SOC team for guidance on what events should be logged and how to send them.

-Examples of events that may need including in the SOC:
+Examples of events that may need sending to the SOC:
 - Authentication attempts
 - Access control changes
 - Configuration changes